Members of MC's Bicentennial Steering Committee named

 “Both Gerald and Wayne know and love the history of Maryville College, and I have no doubt that they will lead with wisdom and creativity, just as they did in their other official capacities with the College,” Bogart said.
 “I am pleased and grateful for their willingness to help guide the committee that will plan such a memorable year.”

-Other members of the steering committee include Dr. Carl Gombert, professor of art; Dr. Drew Crain, professor of biology; Cole Piper ’68, executive-in-residence for the University of Tennessee’s Retail and Consumer Sciences department; Suzy Booker, vice president for institutional advancement; Laura Case, assistant to the president; the Rev. Dr. Anne McKee, campus minister; and Tom Taylor ‘70, mayor of the city of Maryville.
+Other members of the steering committee include Dr. Carl Gombert, professor of art; Dr. Drew Crain, professor of biology; Cole Piper ’68, executive-in-residence for the University of Tennessee’s Retail and Consumer Sciences department; Suzy Booker, vice president for institutional advancement; Sue van Aken ’83 retired administrator of the Franklin Township (N.J.)
+Recreation Department; Nichole Johnson McCord ’02, Title I teacher with Blount County Schools; the Rev. Dr. Anne McKee, campus minister; and Tom Taylor ‘70, mayor of the city of Maryville.

 Seven members of the steering committee also will chair subcommittees that will be tasked with specific projects and responsibilities.

 Gombert will chair the subcommittee charged with historical/legacy projects and storytelling.
 Crain’s subcommittee will focus on academic and co-curricular initiatives.
 Piper’s subcommittee will lead promotion and communication efforts.
-Booker will chair a subcommittee focused on fundraising and strategic initiatives, and Case’s subcommittee will lend expertise in event planning.
+Booker will chair a subcommittee focused on fundraising and strategic initiatives, and van Aken and McCord will co-chair the subcommittee that will lend expertise in event planning.
 McKee and Taylor will co-chair a subcommittee charged with involving churches and the external community in bicentennial celebrations.

 Celebration will be year-long